cse112-sp22-group5/cse112-sp22-group5/tests/unit/task-list.md

  /**
- * Test name:  Add task button
- * What scenario is being tested?: on click
- * What is the expected output?:  Add task form should appear */

- /**
   * Test name:  Save task button
-  * What scenario is being tested?: add-task form is shown and 2 scenarios on click: 1 - Save new task; 2 - Save edited task
+  * What scenario is being tested?: save new task
-  * What is the expected output?: 1- new task is added to task list; 2- Task's name is changed */
+  * What is the expected output?: new task is added to task list;
+  */

  /**
-  * Test name:  cancel task button
+  * Test name: Delete task
-  * What scenario is being tested?: when add-task form is displayed and on click,
+  * What scenario is being tested?: task list panel is open, and delete icon is clicked
-  * What is the expected output?:  add-task form is hidden, and task-name input should be cleared */
+  * What is the expected output?:  the associated task should be removed from task list */

  /**
   * Test name:  Edit task button
   * What scenario is being tested?: on click
-  * What is the expected output?: add-task form is open, and the task name of which was chosen should be displayed task-name input field.
+  * What is the expected output?: task name should be able to edit */
-  */

 /**